gmuth/ipp-client-kotlin/README.md

 ## Logging

-Log levels can by changed globally or individually.
+Log levels can be changed globally or individually.
 The `defaultLogLevel` must be changed before any constructor of a logger is called.

 ```kotlin